Detroit's Public Radio Station

 Programming & Events

-Programming and services provided by WDET 101.9 FM are made possible with support from station members and underwriters.
-A number of initiatives are also made possible with investment from the Corporation for Public Broadcasting, The John S. and James L. Knight Foundation, The Kresge Foundation, Michigan Council for Arts and Cultural Affairs, National Endowment for the Arts, The Fred A. and Barbara M. Erb Family Foundation, Community Foundation for Southeast Michigan and The Kyle John Rymiszewski Foundation.
+Corporation for Public Broadcasting, The John S. and James L. Knight Foundation, The Kresge Foundation, Michigan Council for Arts and Cultural Affairs, National Endowment for the Arts, The Fred A. and Barbara M. Erb Family Foundation, Community Foundation for Southeast Michigan, The Kyle John Rymiszewski Foundation and Democracy Fund.